P1X-in/tanks-of-freedom-browser/README.md

-# tanks-of-freedom-browser
+# Tanks of Freedom Browser
-Tanks of Freedom Online Map Browser
+Online Map Browser for Tanks of Freedom Server